 Bereavement and tax

-Welcome to the ‘bereavement and tax section’ of our website.
-In this section we look at tax-related duties you may have to perform as an executor or personal representative, as well as the various tax and benefits consequences that can arise on death.
+This looks at tax-related duties you may have to perform as a personal representative (either as an executor or an administrator) when somebody has died, as well as the various tax and benefits consequences that can arise on death.
 This includes the knock-on effects of the death on you or other dependants.

 What information and help can I find in this section?

-We provide information to assist you if you find that you have to act as an executor or personal representative.
+We provide information to assist you if you find that you have to act as a personal representative.
 We also aim to help you understand the tax position for someone who has died and their survivors.

 - Death of a spouse or civil partner

 - What happens to property owned jointly by the deceased and someone else?

 - What happens to pension policies and life assurance policies the deceased held at death?

 - What about income I received from the estate of a deceased person?